Starmer leads calls for Truss to decline £115,000 allowance granted to former PMs

 The Labour leader said it would be ‘the right thing to do’ for PM to turn down grant after just 44 days in office

-Keir Stamer has said Liz Truss should down turn the the allowance of up to £115,000 a year she will be entitled to as a former prime minister.
+Keir Stamer has said Liz Truss should turn down the allowance of up to £115,000 a year she will be entitled to as a former prime minister.

 The Labour leader told ITV’s Good Morning Britain: “She should turn it down.
 I think that’s the right thing to do.